letsencrypt/website/content/en/post/2022-05-19-nurturing-ct-log-growth.md

 <br />

 [^1]: Chrome and Safari check that certificates include evidence that certificates were submitted to CT logs.
 If a certificate is lacking that evidence, it won't be trusted. [https://certificate.transparency.dev/useragents/](https://certificate.transparency.dev/useragents/)
-[^2]: As of publication, these organizations have logs Google Chrome considers qualified for Certificate Authorities to embed their signed timestamps: Cloudflare, DigiCert, Google, Let's Encrypt, and Sectigo. https://ct.cloudflare.com/logs
+[^2]: As of publication, these organizations have logs Google Chrome considers qualified for Certificate Authorities to embed their signed timestamps: Cloudflare, DigiCert, Google, Let's Encrypt, Sectigo, and TrustAsia. https://ct.cloudflare.com/logs and https://twitter.com/__agwa/status/1527407151660122114
 [^3]: DigiCert's Yeti CT log deployment at AWS [uses a custom Apache Cassandra backend](https://groups.google.com/a/chromium.org/g/ct-policy/c/EKB9ycLsMk0/m/zMq4Kmd_BgAJ); Oak is the only production log using the Trillian project's MySQL-compatible backend.
 SSLMate maintains a list of known log software at <https://sslmate.com/labs/ct_ecosystem/ecosystem.html>
 [^4]: In the recent past, a cosmic ray event led to the disqualification of a CT log.
 Andrew Ayer has a good discussion of this in his post "How Certificate Transparency Logs Fail and Why It's OK" <https://www.agwa.name/blog/post/how_ct_logs_fail>, which references the discovery on the ct-policy list <https://groups.google.com/a/chromium.org/g/ct-policy/c/PCkKU357M2Q/m/xbxgEXWbAQAJ>\
 [^5]: Logs remain online for a period after they stop accepting new entries to give a grace period for mirrors and archive activity.